^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The consequences of dysplasia of the cervix are a characteristic of the course of the dysplastic process depending on its severity:
+The consequences of cervical dysplasia are the characteristics of the course of the dysplastic process depending on its severity:

 • I degree.
-Most cases of diagnosed dysplasia are successfully treated, provided that the diagnosed provoking factor is diagnosed in time.
-For example, the definition of HPV as the causative agent of the pathological transformation of epithelial cells requires treatment.
+Most cases of detected dysplasia are successfully treated, provided that the provoking factor is diagnosed in time.
+For example, the definition of HPV as the causative agent of pathological transformation of epithelial cells requires treatment.
 After 6-12 months after the therapeutic course, laboratory tests do not show the presence of the virus in principle.
-Only 10% of women may take a little longer to heal than a year.
-In 30% of observed cases, cervical dysplasia remains in a stable state, does not pass into the second degree.
-Only in a small number of women the initial form of CIN can progress and pass to the second degree.
-This can not be considered a direct consequence of actual dysplasia, but rather a cause in infection, a virus.
-The identification of etiological factors dictates the further direction of all therapeutic measures
+Only in 10% of women, treatment can last a little longer than a year.
+In 30% of observed cases, cervical dysplasia remains stable and does not progress to the second degree.
+Only in a small number of women, the initial form of CIN can progress and progress to the second degree.
+This cannot be considered a direct consequence of dysplasia itself, rather the cause is an infection, a virus.
+Identification of etiological factors dictates the further direction of all therapeutic measures.

-• II degree also can not be the reason for the diagnosis - cancer.
-The consequences of the revealed CIN of the second degree can be alarming only in the absence of adequate treatment, or the woman's refusal to observe and therapy
+• Stage II also cannot be a reason for diagnosing cancer.
+The consequences of detected stage II CIN can be alarming only in the absence of adequate treatment, or the woman's refusal of observation and therapy.

-1. 35-40% of women who successfully treated HPV (or STDs) do not need frequent preventive examinations.
-Dysplasia with adequate medical measures passes independently
+1. 35-40% of women who have successfully treated HPV (or STIs) do not need frequent preventive examinations.
+Dysplasia goes away on its own with adequate treatment

 2. 30% of cases show a stable course of dysplastic processes without transition to a more severe degree

-3. In 75% of women, doctors report full recovery after 1.5-2 years, if complex therapy is performed and the provoking factor is completely eliminated
+3. In 75% of women, doctors note a complete recovery after 1.5-2 years, if complex therapy is carried out and the provoking factor is completely eliminated.

-4. 10-15% of patients may fall into the category of risk.
-The second stage of CIN progresses and passes to the third degree
+4. 10-15% of patients may fall into the risk category.
+Stage II CIN progresses to stage III

-• III degree of CIN is a serious reason for prolonged examination and treatment.
-The reason may be associated with age-related changes in the body of a woman, with social factors (living conditions), with previously unidentified chronic diseases, including infectious, viral etiology.
-To prevent such consequences and the risk of oncology, women are recommended to undergo comprehensive gynecological diagnosis, including cytology, at least once a year.
+• Stage III CIN is a serious reason for long-term examination and treatment.
+The reason may be related to age-related changes in the woman's body, social factors (living conditions), previously undetected chronic diseases, including infectious, viral etiology.
+To prevent such consequences and the risk of developing oncology, women are recommended to undergo comprehensive gynecological diagnostics, including cytology, at least once a year.

-The consequences of dysplasia of the cervix are primarily a symptomatology of a process that has been started.
-In other cases, when the disease is stopped in the early stages, its consequences are absent.
+The consequences of cervical dysplasia are mainly the symptoms of an advanced process.
+In other cases, when the disease is stopped at an early stage, its consequences are absent.

-Dysplasia of the cervix even after treatment can recur.
-Recurrence of CIN is due to the activity and type of provoking factor, most often - an infection or a virus.
+Cervical dysplasia may recur even after treatment.
+Recurrence of CIN is determined by the activity and type of the provoking factor, most often an infection or virus.

-Even prolonged therapy does not always guarantee complete healing, especially when it comes to papillomavirus (HPV).
-The virus is capable of retaining vital activity in epithelial cells for many years at such factors:
+Even long-term therapy does not always guarantee complete healing, especially when it comes to the human papillomavirus (HPV).
+The virus can remain viable in epithelial cells for many years under the following factors:

 • Immunodeficiency, including HIV.

-• STDs are diseases that are sexually transmitted, which is not uncommon in diagnosing HPV itself.
+• STDs are diseases that are transmitted sexually, which is not uncommon when diagnosing HPV itself.

 • Lack of vitamins, macronutrients, amino acids, poor nutrition.